Loading...

 If a buyer claims they didn’t receive an item, you may be required to provide proof of shipment.

 Online or physical documentation from a shipping company should include the recipient's name and address, as shown on the Transaction Details page.
-We’ll ask you to upload this in the Resolution Center.
+We’ll ask you to upload this to the Resolution Center.

-For transactions above $750 USD, we also require signature confirmation.
+For transactions above $750 USD (or the equivalent amounts in different currencies), we also require signature confirmation.

-If the buyer demands that you deliver to an address different from the one in the Transaction Details page, we suggest that you contact the buyer to arrange a refund and make a new payment with the correct delivery address.
+If the buyer demands that you deliver to an address different from the one in the Transaction Details page, we suggest contacting the buyer to arrange a refund and make a new payment with the correct delivery address.

 Learn more about our Seller Protection.